pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 `-p` passes the methods used to calculate the alpha diversity
 `-t` passes the path to the phylogenetic tree file

-As we noted before, there are a different number of sequences per sample.
-When quantifying the within sample diversity, this could cause difficulties.
-However, the *in silico* rarefaction analysis accounts for this.
-Rarefaction provides a method of comparison between different communities, whereby each community is "rarefied" back to an equal number of sampled specimens.
-For example, a rarefaction with a depth of 75 is a simulation of what your sequencing results would look like if you sequenced exactly 75 reads from each sample.
-To look at alpha diversity systematically, we performeded many rarefactions to investigate the richness of our samples.

 Open the `rarefaction_plots.html` and test different parameters to plot the metric tested against a category such as Sample ID, Treatment, or Cultivar.

 **Exercise 5:**
-Is there a metric that displays a different estimation of our sample diversity?
+Is there an alpha diversity metric that estimates the completeness of our sample diversity differently than the other metrics?
 If so, which one is it?
 Does this metric estimate a higher or lower sample diversity compared to the other metrics?

 >Exercise 5 key
 1 pt yes, shannon entropy
 1 pt it estimates higher sample diversity

 **Exercise 6:**
-__a.__ With Sample ID as the category, have we sequenced the full diversity of the various sites for all samples?
+__a.__ With Sample ID as the category, have we sequenced the full diversity possible for each sample?
 How do you know?
 Please indicate which metric(s) you used for your answer.

 >Exercise 5 KEY
 0.5 pt No